Maksimov-Dmitry/traversaal-ai-hackathon/README.md

 ## Data Enrichment

+We have decided to collect the clean description of the hotels, their ratings, and amenities, rather than the raw reviews.
+This is due to the fact that the raw reviews are not always informative and can be biased.

-In the original Hotels dataset, we sorted the positive (rating $\ge$ 4.0) and negative (rating $<$ 4.0) reviews by length, took the top 6 (by length) positive and top 6 negative reviews, and used OpenAI GPT 4.0 to summarize the content of the reviews, specifying strong and weak points mentioned in the comments.
+In the original Hotels dataset, we sorted the positive (rating $\ge$ 4.0) and negative (rating $<$ 4.0) reviews by length, took the top 6 (by length) positive and top 6 negative reviews, and used OpenAI GPT 4.0 to summarize the content of the reviews, specifying strong and weak points mentioned in the reviews.

 In addition to the dataset provided by the Gen AI Hackathon, we enriched our data using the TripAdvisor API [link](https://tripadvisor-content-api.readme.io/reference/overview).
 We gathered all present amenities (e.g. availability of different features in the hotel like pet-friendly atmosphere or WIFI availability) and rankings, distributed by different aspects of the hotel: location assessment, sleep quality, room assessment, service quality, and cleanliness.